HD Hero2 & Hero3

 DESIGN

-My colleagues at Swim completely overhauled the UX, devising a new framework that is readable, extensible, and intuitively controlled by only two buttons.
+Swim completely overhauled the UX, devising a new framework that is readable, extensible, and intuitively controlled by only two buttons.
 Our visual designer created a rich UI language — including custom icons and text — consisting of four distinct screen types that fully utilized the new bitmap display.

 Once this framework was established, I designed detailed behavioral flows for the HD Hero2 and its remote control.
 Since the majority of the development took place in China, we delivered specs with interlocking visual flow charts and clear graphics, thus decreasing the need for translation.
 The specs addressed all screens and button behaviors, as well as audio and LED feedback.